kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 *And most importantly please start using Kùzu, tell us your feature requests, use cases, and report bugs.
 We can evolve into a more stable, usable, and feature-rich system only through your feedback!*

-We are looking forward to to your feedback and a long and exciting journey as we continue developing Kùzu[^1] 🤗.
+We are looking forward to to your feedback and a long and exciting journey as we continue developing Kùzu 🤗.

 *by Kùzu team, 11-15-2022*

-[^1]: For interested readers, Kùzu is the Sumerian, the oldest known human language, word for "wisdom".
+<sub>*ps: For interested readers: the word kù-zu is the Sumerian (the oldest known human language) word for "wisdom".*</sub>